Ross River Meatworks Chimney: History

 The Ross River Meatworks Chimney was one of at least 30 nineteenth century industrial brick chimneys in the Townsville region (extending north to Ingham, south to the Burdekin River and west to Cloncurry), marking the sites of steam-driven pyrites works, batteries, mines, sawmills, brick works, water works, soap works, breweries, meat works and sugar mills.
 Most were the work of highly skilled bricklayers.
 The chimneys took a variety of forms, including square, round and hexagonal.
 Some round or hexagonal chimneys were constructed on square plinths, as at the Ross River Meatworks.
 They were markers of the steam age in nineteenth century Queensland.
 The Ross River Meatworks Chimney is the only surviving nineteenth century brick chimney in the immediate Townsville area.
 Regionally, the 1889 brick chimney at the former Burdekin River Pumping Station at Charters Towers (Burdekin River Pumping Station) also survives.

 Despite on-going industrial action by carpenters and bricklayers, the Ross River Meatworks began operation on 28 June 1892.
 The plant was coal powered, with six Babcock and Wilcox 96-horsepower safety tubular boilers supplying steam for the various engines.
 Cattle and sheep were processed separately.
-An overhead tramway transported the carcases to a cooling room, then into the freezing, canning or preserving rooms.
-In the freezing room, the two compound engines could produce 400 horsepower each and each machine could circulate 170,000 cubic feet of air per hour.
+An overhead tramway transported the carcasses to a cooling room, then into the freezing, canning or preserving rooms.
+In the freezing room, the two compound engines could produce 400 horsepower each and each machine could circulate 170,000 cuft of air per hour.
 The freezing and cold storage building was about 100 ft square and two storeys high.
 The refrigeration machinery was a combination of Bell-Coleman and Haslam machines, which circulated cold air and removed moisture and impure air at the same time.
 Electric lighting powered by a Crompton dynamo was installed by Barton and White electrical engineers - 31 years prior to the provision of public electric lighting in Townsville.
 In August 1892 the Ross River meatworks was inspected by New Zealand industry experts, who described the works as "superior to any in the colony - actively engaged in the meat export trade".